Hosta ‘Blue Angel’

 The leaves of Hosta ‘Blue Angel’ get very large.
 Different websites have different sizes, but one said the leaves grow up to 16′ long.

-Hosta ‘Blue Angel’ typically grow to a height of 36″ tall with clumps as large as 72″ wide over time if they are not divided.
+Hosta ‘Blue Angel’ typically grows to a height of 36″ tall with clumps as large as 72″ wide over time if they are not divided.

 I just can’t help but think something is weird with this plant.
 It is growing and doing very well but it looks more like a miniature instead of a plant that will get quite large.
 Even though the clump may still be small for a few years, it should still have larger leaves than it does.
 Maybe the company used a growth regulator to keep the plants in smaller pots small.
 I don’t know… There are several plants in this clump…

 Hopefully, Hosta ‘Blue Angel’ will make it through the winter and HOPEFULLY, if it is, in fact, a ‘Blue Angel’ it will show its true colors when spring arrives in 2019.
 Time will tell.

 The Hosta ‘Blue Angel’ has survived the winter.
 NOW, maybe we can see if it is really a ‘Blue Angel’.
 If it remains small like it was when I bought it, I have no clue what this cultivar is.
 Time will tell…

 After a month the Hosta ‘Blue Angel’ wannabe is looking pretty good.
 It is actually leafing out ahead of the other Hosta.
 BUT… It is showing many signs of being a miniature, or at least a smaller Hosta cultivar.
 Waiting for this plant to show its true colors is going to drive me nuts!